GoogleCloudPlatform/webapp2/docs/guide/response.rst

 value
   Cookie value.
 expires
   An expiration date.
-Must be a datetime.datetime object.
+Must be a :py:mod:`datetime`.datetime object.
 Use this instead of max_age since the former is not supported by Internet Explorer. max_age
   Cookie max age in seconds.
 path